 But it’s not just the favorable impact that exercise has on the brain that’s important.
 Engaging in physical activity is also good for the body and your mental health.

-In addition, a 2016 study reported that people with MS who regularly exercised had a reduction in lesions in the brain, which shows just how powerful exercise can be.
+In addition, a reported that people with MS who regularly exercised had a reduction in lesions in the brain, which shows just how powerful exercise can be.

 Intellectual enrichment includes those things you do to keep your brain challenged.